MicrosoftDocs/well-architected/well-architected/operational-excellence/application-instrumentation.md

 - Application start and end events.
 - Success or failure of web service API calls.

-Establish domain fields that emit the same set of events to build a set of common reports and analytics across applications.
-A schema might contain custom fields for capturing the details of application-specific events.
+Establish domain fields that produce the same set of events to build a set of common reports and analytics across applications.
+You might need to configure a schema to contain custom fields for capturing the details of application-specific events.

 [OpenTelemetry](https://opentelemetry.io/) is a vendor-neutral collection of APIs, SDKs and other tools.
 You can use OpenTelemetry to instrument applications and generate meaningful telemetry consistently across languages.
 OpenTelemetry is tool-agnostic so it's compatible with many observability platforms including open source and commercial offerings.
-[Microsoft is adopting OpenTelemetry](/azure/azure-monitor/app/opentelemetry-overview?tabs=aspnetcore#opentelemetry) as the standard tooling for instrumentation.
+[Microsoft is adopting OpenTelemetry](/azure/azure-monitor/app/opentelemetry-overview?tabs=aspnetcore#opentelemetry) as the standard tool for instrumentation.

 ### Best practices for instrumenting applications